Yassine2408/Storing-hat/replit.md

 A Discord bot that sorts users into Hogwarts houses (Gryffindor, Hufflepuff, Ravenclaw, Slytherin) through an interactive questionnaire, mimicking the magical Sorting Hat ceremony from Harry Potter.

 ## Features
+- **Automatic Welcome**: New members are greeted with a custom welcome message and sorting invitation
 - **Interactive Sorting**: Users trigger the bot with `!sort` or `!sortinghat` command
 - **Private Questions**: 4 personality-based questions sent as ephemeral messages (visible only to the user being sorted)
 - **House Logic**: Answers are analyzed to determine the best house match based on traits: